Teiid-Designer/teiid-designer-samples/cli/more-examples.md

-### More cli examples
+### More cli examples and test files

-On this page we will provide a few more example script files and VDB files that you can try.
+On this page we will provide a few more example script files, DDL files and VDB files that you can try.
 They go a bit further in complexity than the previous simple examples.
 We will continue to add more examples to this page as they are developed.

 Remember, you can use __tab completion__ to see the available commands and sub-command options, or use __help__ to see command details.